jordoncodes/swift-disguise/README.md

 This is a simple API that allows you to nickname a player.
 It currently supports Spigot 1.8.8 and 1.20.4 and paper for both versions.
 For 1.8 users, I would recommend using a fork like [PandaSpigot](https://github.com/hpfxd/PandaSpigot).

 ## Features:
 The main features of this API are: changing a player's name, changing a player's skin, giving the player a prefix/suffix using a scoreboard team packet.
+If you want a new version, feel free to make an issue!

 # This is early in development and WILL change.
 # You can download in the releases section.
+Or on [SpigotMC](https://www.spigotmc.org/resources/nicknamer-api.115002/)

 ## Basic Usage